 Treatment for chronic sinusitis may include:

 - ENT specialist visit.
 Your child may be referred to an ENT provider.

 - Antibiotics.
 Your child may need to take antibiotics for a longer time.
 If bacteria aren’t the cause, antibiotics won’t help.

 - Inhaled corticosteroid medicine.
 Nasal sprays or drops with steroids are often prescribed.

 - Other medicines.
 Nasal sprays with antihistamines and decongestants, saline sprays or drops, or medicines to loosen and clear mucus may be prescribed.

 - Allergy shots or immunotherapy.
-If your child has nasal allergies, shots may help reduce his or her reaction to allergens such as pollen, dust mites, or mold.
+If your child has nasal allergies, shots may help reduce their reaction to allergens such as pollen, dust mites, or mold.

 - Surgery.
 Surgery for chronic sinusitis is an option.
 But it is not done very often in children.

 Care may also include:

 - Fluids.
 A glass of water or juice every hour or two is a good rule.
 Fluids help thin mucus, allowing it to drain more easily.
 Fluids also help prevent dehydration.

 - Saline wash.
 This helps keep the sinuses and nose moist.
 Ask your child’s healthcare provider or nurse for instructions.

 - Warm compresses.
 Apply a warm, moist towel to your child’s nose, cheeks, and eyes to help ease pain in the face.